Polio returns to Gaza: Where else has the virus re-emerged?

 There have been no type 3 cases since 2022 when Jerusalem recorded one case of paralysis.
 Type 3 and type 2 strains were also found in sewage samples across Jerusalem.

-The same year, Canada, the US and the United Kingdom also found vaccine-derived type 2 polio in wastewater samples, although only the US reported an infection.
+The same year, Canada, the US and the United Kingdom also found vaccine-derived type 2 poliovirus in wastewater samples although only the US reported an infection.

 How did polio return to those areas?

 One of the reasons behind the high number of vaccine-derived type 2 cases is a global shift in the type of vaccine administered.

-In 2016, the type 2 virus was removed from oral poliovirus vaccines in all countries that use these vaccines, and replaced with an oral vaccine for types 1 and 3 along with one dose of an injectable shot that includes the inactivated type 2 poliovirus vaccine (IPV).
+In 2016, the type 2 virus was removed from oral poliovirus vaccines in all countries that use these vaccines and replaced with an oral vaccine for types 1 and 3 along with one dose of an injectable shot that includes the inactivated type 2 poliovirus vaccine (IPV).
 Even before the switch, experts expected that using only IPV for type 2 would reduce population immunity to the type 2 poliovirus.

-“The immune protection induced by IPV in populations is not as effective in preventing transmission as the oral polio vaccine,” said Thompson.
+“The immune protection induced by IPV in populations is not as effective in preventing transmission as the oral polio vaccine,” Thompson said.

-Polio infections have resurfaced due to another mix of reasons as well, say analysts – from vaccine hesitancy to reduced immunisation campaigns due to conflict or global health crises, such as the COVID pandemic.
+Polio infections have resurfaced due to another mix of reasons as well, analysts said – from vaccine hesitancy to reduced immunisation campaigns due to conflict or global health crises, such as the COVID-19 pandemic.

 Often, parents refuse vaccines being administered to their children out of mistrust, and the reasons for this mistrust can differ based on region.

-In sub-Saharan Africa, decades of at times controversial medical experimentation has contributed to a belief that the region is a testing ground for new vaccines.
+In sub-Saharan Africa, decades of medical experimentation have contributed to a belief that the region is a testing ground for new vaccines.
 There is also a prevalence of conspiracy theories that vaccines are a guise for substances that reduce the African population or introduce satanic controls in the world.

-The idea that polio vaccines are part of a Western plot was further fuelled in Pakistan when reports surfaced that the US agency CIA organised a fake polio vaccination drive to capture al-Qaeda leader Osama bin Laden.
+The idea that polio vaccines are part of a Western plot was further fuelled in Pakistan when reports surfaced that the US intelligence agency CIA organised a fake hepatitis vaccination drive aimed at identifying and eventually killing al-Qaeda leader Osama bin Laden.

-Other common reasons for refusal include lack of trust in the vaccine quality and fear of side effects.
+Other common reasons for refusals include lack of trust in the vaccine quality and fear of side effects.

 There has also been an overall gap in polio vaccine drives in recent years.
-Conflict and political instability have hindered vaccination efforts in countries such as Sudan, according to the World Health Organization.
+Conflict and political instability have hindered vaccinations in countries such as Sudan, according to the World Health Organization.

-Many countries also halted or postponed polio vaccine drives during the COVID-19 pandemic owing to restricted movement, a diversion of resources, and the disrupted supply chain.
+Many countries also halted or postponed polio vaccine drives during the COVID-19 pandemic owing to restricted movement, a diversion of resources and the disrupted supply chain.

 Increased global mobility, particularly from countries with ongoing polio transmission, has also continued the spread of the virus.